ministryofjustice/hmpps-integration-api/docs/monitoring-and-alerting/gateway-api-log.md

 Data related to the identity of the caller, the request, and the response of requests made against our API.
 These logs can be helpful for monitoring, troubleshooting, and analyzing the usage of the API.

 ## Setup
-If you're a member of the github team "hmpps-integration-api" you should be able to view log in AWS Console
+If you're a member of the GitHub team "hmpps-integration-api" you should be able to view log in AWS Console

 ## Steps
 1. Follow Cloud Platform's [documentation](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/getting-started/accessing-the-cloud-console.html#login-to-the-aws-console) to log in AWS Console